 The UK Surveillance Forum (UKSF) coordinates and oversees animal health surveillance activities in the UK.

-The UK Surveillance Forum (UKSF) is the key forum for the coordination and oversight of surveillance activities in the UK.
-It will allow us to:
+The United Kingdom Surveillance Forum (UKSF) is the key forum for the coordination and oversight of surveillance activities in each of the administrations in the UK.
+It provides:

-- develop a single view of the UK’s animal health status
+- a structure and direction to develop a single view of the UK’s animal health status

 What is ‘Surveillance’?